noel-emmanuel/youtube-to-mp3/README.md

 # youtube-to-mp3
 Python3 script to bulk download youtube links in .txt file to mp3 format.
 Embeds artist name and cover image into songs.

+# Why I made this
+I've found various solutions online (both web and CLI based) that allow you to download songs individually.
+These projects receive a youtube url as input and you get an mp3 audio as the output.
+This works, ...but I found myself repeating the same procedure multiple times, especially if you'd want to download multiple songs from different playlists.
+What if there was a way for me to download 20+ songs by just running a single script?
+This project solves exactly that!

 # demo (youtube video)
+demo using only 1 link in a text file.
 [![video demo](demo.png)](https://youtu.be/4hJfliQ6g8w)